 - Teaching: don't forget about the noble field of education, after all, it's what got you to the position of legal graduate from an Australian University legal program.
-As a legal studies teacher or University tutor, you will have all the knowledge required to be able to apply yourself to a practice in education.
+As a legal studies teacher or university tutor, you will have all the knowledge required to be able to apply yourself to practice in education.
 Remember the teachers that were a help to you and contribute to the education and studies of other aspiring legal professionals.
-Australian schools are full of students who want the knowledge and skills to be a legal professional.
+Australian schools are full of students who want the knowledge and skills to be legal professionals.

 No matter what profession you decide to dedicate yourself to, one thing is certain for those with a law degree, there are plenty of choices.